agatti/SleighIDEA/README.md

 * Import the project
 * Right click on `SleighGrammar.bnf` and select **Generate Parser Code**
 * Right click on `SleighLexer.flex` and select **Run JFlex Generator**

-* Execute the `runIde` Gradle task from the Gradle tasks list.
+### How do I run this?

+Right now the plugin is simply not complete enough to be put on the JetBrains plugin market, so for now unless you plan to test this or work on it, just hold on until things are ready.
+That said, once you can successfully build the plugin using the instructions in the appropriate section, executing the `runIde` Gradle task from the Gradle tasks list should do the trick.

 ### Screenshot?